Abdullah-88/Contextualizer/README.md

 # Contextualizer
-Contextualizer: A Sampling Based Alternative to Attention Mechanism in Transformers
+A Sampling Based Alternative to Attention Mechanism in Transformers

 Abdullah Nazhat Abdullah, Tarkan Aydin